-Because the Board believes in linking the interests of management and stockholders, the Board has adopted stock ownership guidelines for the named executive officers.
-Our Executive Stock Ownership Guidelines specify a number of shares that our named executive officers must accumulate and hold within five years of the later of the adoption of the guidelines or the appointment of the individual as a named executive officer.
-The CEO is required to own shares having a value of five times base salary, and the other named executive officers are required to own shares having a value of two times base salary.
-The Board has adopted a similar policy applicable to Directors requiring ownership of shares having a value equal to two times annual compensation.
+Because the Board believes in linking the interests of management and stockholders, the Board has adopted stock ownership guidelines for our NEOs.
+Our Executive Stock Ownership Guidelines specify a number of shares that our NEOs must accumulate and hold within five years of the later of the adoption of the guidelines or the appointment of the individual as an NEO.
+The CEO is required to own shares having a value of five times base salary, and the other NEOs are required to own shares having a value of two times base salary.
+The Board has adopted a similar policy applicable to Directors that requires ownership of shares having a value equal to two times annual compensation.